McTavishLab/extensiphy/README.md

 Additionally, limit the loci you include for updating to sequences with lengths of 1000bp or above.
 This is to protect the read mapping and basecall accuracy.

-This will rename your reads in a way that is easily parsed by Phycorder
+This will rename your reads in a way that is easily parsed by RapUp

-##Some specifics about the values to change:
+## Some specifics about the values to change:

 - align: The alignment is the one used to generate the tree you're plugging into the program as a starting tree.
 Depending on the type of input, you'll need to adjust the align_type option.
 - align_type: set the input type for the alignment.
 Can be a parsnp.xmfa file output by parsnp, a directory of seperate loci multiple sequence alignment files in the fasta format or a single concatenated multiple sequence alignment in the fasta format.